lipusz/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/configuring-ccr-enabling-soft-deletes-on-elasticsearch-6.md

 > Elasticsearch 6 Only

 For Elasticsearch 6 versions that support Cross-Cluster Replication (6.7+), you must enable [soft deletes](https://www.elastic.co/guide/en/elasticsearch/reference/6.7/ccr-requirements.html) for all existing indexes.
-Elasticsearch 7 enables soft deletes by default.
+This extra hurdle can be avoided if your are on Elasticsearch 7 where soft deletes are enabled by default, so we strongly recommend you to consider [upgrading to Elasticsearch 7](https://help.liferay.com/hc/en-us/articles/360035444872-Upgrading-to-Elasticsearch-7) first before configuring CCR.

 ## Enabling Soft Deletes on the System and Company Indexes